kemono-koda/HR-MANAGEMENT-SYSTEM/README.md

     ```

 2. Create a new database:
     - Click on the "Databases" tab.
     - Enter a database name (e.g., `php_project_db`) and click "Create."

-3. Import sample data (optional):
+3. Import Sample Data (optional):
     - Select the newly created database.
     - Navigate to the "Import" tab.
     - Choose a sample SQL file (if provided) and click "Go."

-4. Update the project configuration:
+4. Update the Project Configuration:

-    - Open the project's configuration file (e.g., `config.php`).
+    - Open the project’s configuration file (e.g., `config.php`).
     - Update the database connection details (hostname, username, password, and database name).

 ## Usage